tegonhq/tegon/README.md

 - Code Review Agent: Reviews linked pull requests for new tasks, ensuring code quality by preventing the incorporation of suboptimal code.
 - Bug Agent: Upon bug assignment, will attempt to reproduce the bug, propose solutions, and in some cases, even implement these solutions in a new PR.
-- Task Prioritisation Agent: Assists team leaders in managing the sprint by doing real-time assessment of the tasks, priority, and bandwidth and suggesting changes to be made.
+- Task Prioritisation Agent: Assists team leaders in managing the sprint by doing a real-time assessment of the tasks, priority, and bandwidth and suggesting changes to be made.

 ## Contributing